 The prize is awarded by representatives of IAML (UK & Irl) and The Music Libraries Trust and presented at the IAML (UK & Irl) Annual General Meeting (AGM)

 The 2024 deadline for submission has now passed.

 - The recipient(s) of the prize must be resident in the United Kingdom or the Republic of Ireland during the year of entry.

 - Publication of the material within the previous five years does not preclude entry.

 - Previous receipt of the Award does not preclude entry.

 - All entries must be submitted by the published closing date, preferably in electronic form.

 - A copy of the winning work will be retained in the IAML (UK & Irl) Archive.

-The E.T.
-Bryant Prize Committee members are listed on the Committees and Working Groups page.
+The members of the E.T.
+Bryant Memorial Prize Committee can be found under Committees and Working Groups page.